View on GitHub

 ExecStartPre=vcgencmd get_camera

-Details on Nvidia’s Gstreamer implementation
+Details on NVIDIA’s GStreamer implementation

-Details on the Nvidia encoder and pipeline options: https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/accelerated_gstreamer.html#wwpID0E0A40HA
+Docs on the encoder and pipeline options: https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/accelerated_gstreamer.html#wwpID0E0A40HA

-image
+image image

 Updating firmware on Jetson Nano